AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 * Can access requests and documents in the  Main Menu ![](assets/main-menu-icon.png).
 * Have limited ability to create objects—they can't create projects, portfolios, programs, or reports.

-You can create a custom version of the Reviewer built-in access level and determine the amount of access it allows for the various Workfront object types.
-For more information, see [Built-in access levels in Adobe Workfront](#Customiz) in this article.
+You can create a custom version of the Light built-in access level and adjust the amount of access it allows for the various Workfront object types.
+For information on creating a custom access level, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 More limited for projects and tasks than the Worker access level, the following are the highest access settings available for objects in the Light access level: